Adore2113/MarsHSim/docs/dev_log.md

     0.00011 kPa/hr × 30 crew × ~24.66 hr/sol ≈ 0.081 kPa/sol

     ♡ I'm going to chose that the greenhouse actually produce only 2% of the crew o2 and co2 needs

+##      06/20/2026
+    ♡ setting up ISRU file for Ar and N2, which is crucial for no resupply with a con being power usage

+    ♡ I am not going to have a timer for the compressors yet, but for future versions I am planning on adding a regen state and usig absorption/sorbent beds that need a regen cycle between intakes

+#### Next Session:
+    ♡ add isru_atm to power, bugger gas, and other gas handling files and update isru_outputs and updates to include 'water'

+##      06/21/2026
+    ♡ I decided I'm going to add the sorbent beds to the isru_atm file before continueing to connect it to the other files

+    ♡ don't forget to add isru_water to dust file

+    ♡ I'm going to use five sorbent beds in total, two as backups as I like to have, so there are enough to absorb while another bed regenerates

+    ♡ sorbent beds trap CO2 from compressed Mars air before N2/Ar and gets added to storage.
+This is modeled as a swing bed cycle, like the amine beds in co2_scrub.py.

+    ♡ regen stop processing taking that bed fully offline, fewer adsorbing beds online = less raw atmosphere gets processed, meaning less N2 and Ar gets added to storage too

+    ♡ unlike isru water pipes that have a real physical deploy/retract travel time, a compressor has no mechanical delay, so it just flips between "offline" and "extracting" based on target amount needed online for each step

+#### Next Session:
+    ♡ continue isru_atm.py file

+##      06/23/2026
+    ♡ continuing isru_atm.py file

+#### Next Session:
+    ♡ add dust to isru_atm.py and isru_water.py